achasseu/vCircTrappist/README.md

   `pip install cigar`

 ## Manual
-To run vCircTrappist, just copy/paste "vCircTrappist-main" in any folder, at your convenience.
+To run vCircTrappist, just download and extract the "vCircTrappist-main" directory in any folder, at your convenience.

 ### Test
 To test it, you should copy/paste the command `bash [path_to_vCircTrappist_folder]/TestvCircTrappist.sh` in your terminal.
 Both the expected and obtained results are located in the Test folder of vCircTrappist.